normitoooo/normitoooo/README.md

 But maybe I ought to practise a little now?
-So people who know me are not too shocked and surprised When suddenly I am old, and start to wear purple."
+So people who know me are not too shocked and surprised When suddenly I am old, and start to wear purple." - Jenny Joseph.

 um pequeno poema, que pode refletir uma parte do que penso.